 A person working for a legislator and paid using the district office allowance can be put on the state payroll, or in some cases can work on a contractual basis.
 If a person is on the state payroll, both Social Security taxes and contributions to the State Employees' Retirement System are charged against the legislator's district office allowance.
+(Payment of the employer retirement contribution to the System is temporarily suspended in fiscal years 2010 and

+2011.)
 A part-time employee has pro-rated amounts deducted.
 An employee on the state payroll, if working more than half-time, is also eligible for state health insurance.
 If the person is on a contractual payroll, Social Security and Medicare taxes (7.65%) must be withheld.
 (Under the Internal Revenue Code and Treasury regulations, a contractual employee who contributes at least 7.5% of pay to an account in Illinois' Deferred Compensation Plan apparently can avoid Social Security coverage, and thus have only the 1.45% Medicare tax withheld.
-(A legislator who wants to pay a person as an independent contractor should consult a tax advisor, because the Internal Revenue Service carefully examines claims that an assistant is an independent contractor.
+A legislator who wants to pay a person as an independent contractor should consult a tax advisor, because the Internal Revenue Service carefully examines claims that an assistant is an independent contractor.
 Independent contractors are not covered by the State Employees' Retirement System or state health insurance.

-In fiscal years in which a new General Assembly will convene, the appropriation for district office allowances is divided so that no more than half of it can be spent by a legislator in the first half of the fiscal year (July through December).
+In fiscal years in which a new General Assembly is to convene, the appropriation for district office allowances is divided so that no more than half of it can be spent by a legislator in the first half of the fiscal year (July through December).
 All members of the new General Assembly then start with half a year's district office allowance for the January-June half of the fiscal year.